ErnestasSku/Os/README.md

 This is a project to create a simple operating system.
 The main purpose of this program is to learn more about computers.

 CurrentProgress:
-* Made a boot stopper, and print_string function which uses BIOS to output charaters to the screen
+*Made a Boot loader.
+*Made a makefile to build the os image easier

 ToDo:
-* Finish boot
 * Drivers
 * Kernel
-* Memory managment